SynapticSugar/gst-hls-example/README.md

 npm install express   # For a web server

 ## Run the code
-node ./server.js
+node ./server.js <IPADDRESS>

 ## Connect Webpage
-Use a browser to connect to http://<localhost>:9001
+Use a browser to connect to http://<IPADDRESS>:9001

 Note: Browsers should use the actual ETH0 IP address instead of 127.0.0.1 or localhost when served via Ubuntu WSL2